Student Group Holds First Vape Pen Exchanges, Spreads Awareness on Campus

 “It’s nice to see that the campus is concerned about it,” says Anne, who learned about the event from her resident advisor on Instagram and traded in her vape pen for a River Hawks T-shirt.
 “It’s a habitual thing that gets expensive quickly, so if I don’t have any access to it, that will be a big help.”

-donated $500 worth of sweatshirts, T-shirts and hats to the exchange program.
+The university bookstore donated $500 worth of sweatshirts, T-shirts and hats to the exchange program.

 “Knowing people who have been hurt from smoking and vaping, it was easy to say ‘yes’ to helping this,” says River Hawk Shop Director Ginger Delfino.